Brewers–Cubs rivalry: 2018–2023: Brewers dominance

-2024–present: Craig Counsell and the first official playoff meeting
+2024–present: Craig Counsell, the first official playoff meeting, and more Brewers dominance

-Craig Counsell, Brewers manager from 2015–2023, now managing the Cubs.
+Craig Counsell, Brewers' manager from 2015 to 2023, managing the Cubs since 2024.

 On November 6, 2023, Counsell was hired as the manager of the Chicago Cubs on a five-year contract worth over $40 million, making him the highest-paid manager in Major League Baseball history, both in annual average value and total value.
 The move was described as a surprise by observers, who had expected Counsell to sign with the New York Mets or Cleveland Guardians if he did not remain with the Brewers.
 A few days after Counsell's departure, the Brewers promoted longtime bench coach Pat Murphy to manager.

 As a result of Counsell's unexpected move to the Cubs, the sign for Craig Counsell Park, located in his hometown of Whitefish Bay, was vandalized.
 He was also greeted with a swarm of booing from fans upon his return to American Family Field in May 2024.

-Despite the Counsell acquisition, the Cubs couldn't build on their near playoff appearance in 2023.
-They finished with a 83–79 record, the same record as last year and ultimately missed the playoffs.
+Despite the Counsell acquisition, the Cubs could not build on their near playoff appearance in 2023.
+They finished with an 83–79 record, the same record as last year and ultimately missed the playoffs.
 On the other hand, the Brewers continued to exceed expectation under Murphy, going 93–69 and winning the division for the second season in a row.
 Even with significant injury troubles and starting pitching woes, Murphy was awarded the 2024 NL Manager of the Year Award, making him the first Brewers manager to earn this distinction.
-The Brewers, however, once again faltered in the postseason, losing the to the New York Mets in three games in the Wild Card Series.
+The Brewers, however, once again faltered in the postseason, losing to the New York Mets in three games in the Wild Card Series.